mcherukara/vae_latent_space/README.md

 Repo contains two tests, on MNIST and CIFAR10.
 Not surprisingly, the more complex data in CIFAR10 requires a higher dimensionality in the latent space reprenentation

+VAE_loss is a weighted sum of two losses, the cross-entropy loss and the Kullback-Leibler (KL) divergence which measures how much two distributions diverge from each other.
+The MNIST plot below shows the effect of changing the weight on the KL divergence.
+As expected, by increasing the weight, the training loss goes up since the penalty on not adhering to the distribution is higher.
+However, the accuracy of the reconstructed images remains about the same.

 **MNIST**